-- Favorite reports (marked with a star) - Custome reports for which the report filters have been edited. - 3.
+- Favorite reports (marked with a star) - Custom reports - 3.
 Click Run at the top or bottom of the list. - 4.
 Fill out the Run Report page as follows:

 Field Description Start date End date Leave the default dates, which define a report covering the current day's activities.
 Output format Select HTML to display the finished report in the browser window.
 Top N Leave the default setting of 10.
 (This reports on the top 10 sites.)